weavery/gitstamp.dev/README.md

 or organization secret named `GITSTAMP_KEYFILE` to contain your Arweave JWK wallet file.

-### GitLab CI
+### Usage with GitLab CI

-See the [`.gitlab-ci.yml`] configuration in this repository for an example of how to configure GitLab CI to publish your commits when they are pushed to GitLab.
+See the [`.gitlab-ci.yml`] configuration in this repository for an example of how to configure GitLab CI to timestamp your commits when they are pushed to GitLab.

 To use the GitLab CI integration, you will need to configure an environment